milindchavan12/DependancyInjection/README.md

 - Service Locator

 DI containers :
-Dependancy Injection Containers are also called as IoC or Inversion of Control containers.
+Dependency Injection Containers are also called as IoC or Inversion of Control containers.

 Available DI containers are:
 - Unity : From Microsoft Patterns and Practices